chembience/chembience/README.rst

     ./init      (after editing file 'app.env')

-If you need additional python packages not present in the default Chembience **Django-RDKit**, add them to file ``requirements.txt`` and run::
+If you need additional python packages not present in the default Chembience *Jupyter-RDKit*, add them to file ``requirements.txt`` and run::

     ./build